josealdo/EMSE21-ifdefs-with-eye-tracking/README.md

 ## Results

-All tables sumarizing the results are available <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Results">here</a>.
+All tables summarizing the results are available <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Results">here</a>.

 ## Graphical Visualizations for Heatmaps, Gaze Transitions, and Scans